 With a tape measure, transfer the size of the bathroom floor to the off-site uncoupling tile membrane, placing the marks on the membrane with an indelible marker.
 Cut the membrane.
 Prepare the subfloor by skimming out unmodified thinset grout, then press the membrane into the still-wet thinset.
 Press firmly to seat the membrane.
 Let the membrane and thinset bond for 24 hours.

 Depending on the size and style of the bathroom, as well as the tile itself, you have many tile patterns to choose from, such as grid, brickwork, and diagonal.
 Strike a line down the center of the room with the chalk snap line or laser level’s vertical line feature.
 Use the tape measure to determine the center point.

 Dry-Fit the Tile Layout

-Dry-fit your tile, working from the center line outward.
+Dry-fit your tile by placing each tile (with spacers) in its desired location.
+Start tiling your bathroom floor from the center line outward for even cuts around the edges and a cohesive pattern throughout the room.
 Experiment with different positions.
 Ideally, the most visible sections should receive full-size, uncut tiles.

 Cut the Door Jambs

 If you left the door jambs in place, lay a tile with a thin cardboard spacer underneath the tile.
 Mark the door jambs with a pencil.
 Remove the tile and spacer, then cut the door jambs with the multi-tool.